italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

       - UNIX Timestamp with the expiry time of the JWT, coded as NumericDate as indicated in :rfc:`7519`.
       - `[RFC7519, Section 4.1.4] <https://www.iana.org/go/rfc7519>`_.
     * - **status**
-      - HTTPS URL where the credential validity status is available
+      - HTTPS URL where the credential validity status is available.
       - `[SD-JWT-VC.
 Section 4.2.2.2] <https://vcstuff.github.io/draft-terbu-sd-jwt-vc/draft-terbu-sd-jwt-vc.html#section-4.2.2.2>`_.
     * - **cnf**
       - JSON object containing the proof-of-possession key materials.
-By including a **cnf** (confirmation) claim in a JWT, the issuer of the JWT declares that the presenter is in control of the private key related to the public one defined in the **cnf** parameter.
-The recipient MUST cryptographically verify that the presenter is in control of that key.
+By including a **cnf** (confirmation) claim in a JWT, the issuer of the JWT declares that the Holder is in control of the private key related to the public one defined in the **cnf** parameter.
+The recipient MUST cryptographically verify that the Holder is in control of that key.
       - `[RFC7800, Section 3.1] <https://www.iana.org/go/rfc7800>`_.
     * - **type**
       - Credential type as a string, MUST be set in accordance to the type obtained from the PID/(Q)EAA Issuer metadata.
 For example, in the case of the PID, it MUST be set to ``PersonIdentificationData``.